By ALAN SCHER ZAGIER

 The Missouri Society of Anesthesiologists has also urged the state to reconsider using propofol, warning that Missouri "is on the verge of triggering a national drug shortage that will have a severe impact on the general welfare of the citizens of our state and our country."
 The U.S. Food and Drug Administration has also expressed concern about any move that would limit access to the drug.
-A lawsuit filed against the state by 21 death-row inmates after the new protocol was announced remains pending.

 Missouri turned to propofol for executions only after the drugs it and other states previously used for lethal injection could no longer be obtained by prisons and corrections departments because drug makers did not approve of such uses.

 Propofol is America's most popular anesthetic, according to the American Society of Anesthesiologists.
 About 50 million vials are administered annually in some 15,000 U.S. hospitals and clinics - about four-fifths of all anesthetic procedures.
 The society said in a statement that propofol is popular because it works quickly and patients wake up faster with fewer side effects such as post-operative nausea.